niyazkx/aws-bin/Create New VPC with Subnets, Route Tables, Security Groups, NACL and EC2 Instance.md

     - 🟡 You'll see two subnets that you created earilier.
 Select the Private Subnet.
     - 🟢 Click **Save**

+## 📕 EC2 Instance
+Now create two EC2 Instances, One for Public and another one for Private.

+- 🟡 Go to **Services**
+- 🟡 Select **EC2** under Compute section.
+- 🟡 Click **Instances** from left Navbar (EC2 Dashboard)
+- 🟡 Click **Launch Instances** then choose your preferred Instance and continue the next steps...
+- 🟡 On the **Configure Instance Details** page:
+  - `Number of instances`:
+  - `Purchasing Option`:
+  - `Network`: Your Created VPC
+  - `Subnet`: Public Subnet
+  - `Auto-assign Public IP`: Enable
+- 🟡 On the **Configure Security Group** page:
+  - `Assign a security group`: Select the existing one that you've created already
+- 🟡 Review and launch
+- 🟡 Create and download the key pair(.pem file) to access the instance in future.
+- 🟢 Finally, Launch Instances.

+📌 You'll see that Instance is initializing, in the meantime give your instance a name (eg. ec2-public) Following the same procedure create another instance for private.
+Make sure that you choose your **Private Subnet** and **Security Group**.
+Choose the same key pair that you've created for public instance.

 ## 📕 Security Groups
 By default, AWS will create a Security Group at the time of creating a VPC.
 Just Rename it (eg. my_demo_sg)